-Regional Permanency Team members can include: FCM, FCM Supervisor, Local Office Director, Regional Licensing Specialist, probation officer, CASA/GAL representative, and IL specialist.
+Regional Permanency Team members can include: FCM, FCM Supervisor, Local Office Director, Regional Licensing Specialist, probation officer, CASA/GAL representative, and IL sthe ca. ust also rev.

+Archived 6.30.17 (Legislative) specialist.
 Cases reviewed by the team are specifically selected based on length of stay in care, time of involvement, and severity of needs identified.
 The team reviews the case and develops plans to help move the child towards permanency.
-The team must also review and approve changing a child's permanency plan to APPLA.
+The team must also review and